The following definitions govern the adjudication of temporary disability in pre-1998 claims.

 - maintaining appropriate communication throughout the worker’s recovery

-- identifying and securing WR opportunities for the worker
+- identifying and securing RTW opportunities for the worker

-- giving the WSIB all relevant information concerning the worker’s WR, and
+- giving the WSIB all relevant information concerning the worker’s RTW, and

-- notifying the WSIB of any dispute or disagreement concerning the worker’s WR.
+- notifying the WSIB of any dispute or disagreement concerning the worker’s RTW.

-When the workplace parties have been unsuccessful in arranging a return to suitable and available work with the injury employer, the WSIB provides a work transition assessment to determine what specialized assistance a worker requires to enable a return to work with the injury employer or, if necessary, in a SO that is available in the labour market, see 19-03-03, Determining Suitable Occupation.
+When the workplace parties have been unsuccessful in arranging a return to suitable and available work with the injury employer, the WSIB provides a RTW assessment to determine what specialized assistance a worker requires to enable a return to work with the injury employer or, if necessary in the labour market, see 19-02-10, RTW Assessments and Plans.

 This document was previously published as: